 Use only fluid that meets Ford specifications.
-Refer to the Lubricant specifications section in this chapter.
+Refer to the Maintenance product specifications and capacities section in this chapter.

 DRIVELINE UNIVERSAL JOINT AND SLIP YOKE

 Your vehicle may be equipped with universal joints that require lubrication.
 Refer to the scheduled maintenance information for maintenance intervals.
 If the original universal joints are replaced with universal joints equipped with grease fittings, lubrication will also be necessary.